hashicorp/consul/test/integration/connect/envoy/docs/single-container.md

 ### Openzipkin

 Zipkin is also a tracing software.

+### Socat

+Socat is a command line based utility that establishes two bidirectional byte streams and transfers data between them.
+On this integration tests it is used to redirect Envoy's stats.
+There is no official Windows version.
+We are using this unofficial release available [here](https://github.com/tech128/socat-1.7.3.0-windows).

+### Git Bash

+This tool is only used in Windows tests, it was added to the Docker image to be able to use some Linux commands during test execution.

 ### JQ

 Jq is a lightweight and flexible command-line JSON processor.
 It is used in several tests to modify and filter JSON outputs.

+### Netcat

+Netcat is a simple program that reads and writes data across networks, much the same way that cat reads and writes data to files.

 ### Openssl

 Open SSL is an all-around cryptography library that offers open-source application of the TLS protocol.
 It is used to verify that the correct tls certificates are being provisioned during tests.

-### Git Bash

-This tool is only used in Windows tests, it was added to the Docker image to be able to use some Linux commands during test execution.